 Aside from the Urnes Stave Church, other Stave churches exist throughout the world, with the largest in Norway being the Heddal stave church in Notodden, dating to the 13th century.

 Venture further North and you’ll find Norway’s largest wooden cathedral, in Tromsø.

 While the other sites on this list will appeal to history and travel buffs, the Struve Arc is one for geography nerds... it is a chain of survey triangulations that were established by a Russian scientist (Friedrich Georg Wilhelm von Struve) to measure the exact shape and size of the Earth.
 Talk about a massive undertaking!

-Vegaøyan, or the Vega Archipelago, is recognized by UNESCO on account of its evidence of how fishermen and farmers survived despite seemingly inhospitable surroundings.
-The archipelago, made up of dozens of small islands just below the Arctic Circle, feature quays, fishing villages and warehouses, remnants of farms, and eider houses.
+Vegaøyan, or the Vega Archipelago, is recognised by UNESCO on account of its evidence of how fishermen and farmers survived despite seemingly inhospitable surroundings.
+The archipelago, made up of dozens of small islands just below the Arctic Circle, feature quays, fishing villages and warehouses, remnants of farms and eider houses.